 “We are looking at further strengthening our management team, especially on the marine side, and plan further appointments to the Board as we look to the future, including our plans for a new Scillonian passenger ship.”

-Stuart Reid said: “I’m delighted to be taking on this new position and will be working very closely with Andrew in his enhanced role, the Board and other colleagues as we integrate Island Helicopters and plan for future investment in the transport network.”
+Stuart Reid said: “I’m delighted to be taking on this new position and will be working very closely with Andrew in his enhanced role, the Board and other colleagues as we plan for future investment in the transport network.”

 The Isles of Scilly Steamship Group was founded by islanders almost 100 years ago to provide lifeline passenger and freight services to the Isles of Scilly.
 It operates eight fixed wing Skybus aircraft from Land’s End, Exeter and Newquay airports, and the seasonal Scillonian III passenger ferry from Penzance.

 The £17-million turnover business employs 228 staff and returns more than £1.1 million a year to local communities through subsidised travel, freight, sponsorships and grants.